Alllann/Minigame_Five-Nights-At-Alllan-Ver1.01/README.md

 # Minigame_Five-Nights-At-Alllan
 A thrilling fan-made mini-game inspired by the likes of Five Nights at Freddy's

+TO PLAY THE GAME, directly run the "LaunchGame.jar" file
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ***For other languages, check the Readme folder

 Please Read the Following Game Rules:

-Please turn up the volume for the best game experience.
+1. Please turn up the volume for the best game experience.
 At least turn up to 30%.

-Optional: When playing, please FULL SCREEN!
+2. Optional: When playing, please FULL SCREEN!

-You are able to move in all 4 directions!
+3. You are able to move in all 4 directions!
 Just use the 4 arrows on your keyboard.

-DO NOT go behind the grey bear, as it can attack you.
+4. DO NOT go behind the grey bear, as it can attack you.

-Two ways you can win this game:
+5. Two ways you can win this game:
-1.Wait for the cop to arrive.
+      -Wait for the cop to arrive.
-2.Run into Bonnie and gain his trust.
+      -Run into Bonnie and gain his trust.
 When trust level reaches 100, he will take you to cop.

 GOOD LUCK!!!